RichardLitt/birdinginvermont.com/public/subspecies/pigr.md

 <iframe width="640" height="518" src="https://macaulaylibrary.org/asset/300960971/embed/640" frameborder="0" allowfullscreen style="width:640px;max-width:100%;"></iframe>

 The Pine Grosbeak is a gorgeous winter finch, occasionally and affectionately called the "Parrot of the North" for its habit of hanging upside down and using its large bill for eating old crabapples and similar fermented fruit off of ornamental tress.
 Exceedingly tame, they are easy to observe in the wild from close quarters on years in which they irrupt south from their boreal breeding grounds.
+They are normally only present in the winter months in Vermont.

 There are several subspecies in its holarctic range, but arguably only one present in Vermont: the Taiga subspecies, or _Pinicola enucleator leucura_.